MUSC Student Handbook

 Meal Card Services – Student Debit Cards

-Meal Card Services – Student Debit Cards MUSC students may obtain meal services’ student debit cards by opening an account in the Office of the Director of Retail Services/Cafeteria Manager, Room H109, located on the hallway leading to the cafeteria between Casa Vida - Freshens and Subway.
+Meal Card Services – Student Debit Accounts; MUSC students may obtain meal services’ student debit accounts on their MUSC ID badge by opening an account in the Office of the Director of Retail Services/Cafeteria Manager, Room H109, located on the hallway leading to the cafeteria between Pandini’s and Subway.
 An ID badge and check or cash are required to open an account.

-Once an account has been opened, money may be added to the account by dropping off a check made payable to MUHA in the small box outside the office.
-Cash transactions must be made in the office during regular hours.
+Once an account has been opened, money may be added to the account by dropping off a check made out to MUHA or cash at the Retail Office during regular business hours, M-F.

-Meal services’ student debit cards can be used at Casa Vida - Freshens, Re:sourxe Gift Shops, Subway (main hospital and Harborview Towers), both Starbucks, Rutledge Tower Cafeteria, in the Main Hospital Cafeteria and in the Ashley River Tower Cafeteria.
+Meal services’ student debit accounts can be used at Pandini’s, Re:sourxe Gift Shops, Subway (main hospital, ART and Harborview Tower), both Starbucks, Rutledge Tower Cafeteria, in the Main Hospital Cafeteria and in the Ashley River Tower Cafeteria.

 Receipts will show current card balance after each transaction.